Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Take, for example, the case of a modeling sequence made up of a box with the application of a fillet on one of its edges.
 If you change the height of the box, the fillet will need to be regenerated as well.

+See the white paper @ref occt_user_guides__ocaf_functionmechanism_wp "Application Framework Function Mechanism" for more information.

 @subsection occt_ocaf_8_1 Finding functions, their owners and roots

-The class TFunction_Function is an attribute, which stores a link to a function driver in the data framework.
-In the static table TFunction_DriverTable correspondence links between function attributes and drivers are stored.
+The class *TFunction_Function* is an attribute, which stores a link to a function driver in the data framework.
+In the static table *TFunction_DriverTable* correspondence links between function attributes and drivers are stored.

-You can write your function attribute, a driver for such attribute (which updates the function result in accordance to a given map of changed labels), and set your driver with the GUID to the driver table.
+You can write your function attribute, a driver for such attribute, which updates the function result in accordance to a given map of changed labels, and set your driver with the GUID to the driver table.

-Then the solver algorithm of a data model can find the Function attribute on a corresponding label and call the Execute driver method to update the result of the function.
+Then the solver algorithm of a data model can find the *Function* attribute on a corresponding label and call the *Execute* driver method to update the result of the function.

 @subsection occt_ocaf_8_2 Storing and accessing information about function status

-For updating algorithm optimization, each function driver has access to the TFunction_Logbook object that is a container for a set of touched, impacted and valid labels.
+For updating algorithm optimization, each function driver has access to the *TFunction_Logbook* object that is a container for a set of touched, impacted and valid labels.
 Using this object a driver gets to know which arguments of the function were modified.

 @subsection occt_ocaf_8_3 Propagating modifications

 An application must implement its functions, function drivers and the common solver for parametric model creation.
-For example, check the following model (see the following illustration):
+For example, check the following model:

 @image html /user_guides/ocaf/images/ocaf_image017.png
 @image latex /user_guides/ocaf/images/ocaf_image017.png